 learn

-You might be an apatheist if you identify as a none or irreligious.
-Nearly a third of American adults are nones–the mellow center that holds society’s cookies together.
-The cookies focus on what separates them while the center keeps what they have in common.
+You might be an apatheist if you identify as a none: non-believer, irreligious; or “spiritual but not religious” (SBNR), also known as “spiritual but not affiliated” (SBNA) , or “more spiritual than religious” (MSTR).
+Nearly a third of American adults are nones—the mellow center that holds society’s cookies together.
+The cookies focus on what separates them, while the center keeps what they have in common.

 The Religious Landscape Study (RLS) | Pew Research Center